 • Strong Mint – Heals HP for 3 seconds after a one second delay

 So you never know what to expect with our trouble-causing jester.
 His spicy dice gadget can change his super randomly, or his candy beans gadget gives him a random buff for 5 seconds.
 Chester may be random, but he sure is a lot of fun to play with.
+Despite a couple of health buff last year, Chester has not been the same since they nerfed his damage after his launch.
+We hope to see his randomness rise to the top again some day.

 Even outside of her mech, she has her uses.
 She can briefly give herself a shield after her mech explodes (Force Field), and her accuracy is improved.
-However, she may not deal enough damage without her mech, it's nice to have an extra chance to get her mech back.
+However, though she may not deal enough damage without her mech, it's nice to have an extra chance to get her mech back.
 She's useful in modes like Brawl Ball, Heist, and Duo showdown.

 Amber – Hear me out here.
 I understand the frustration of Amber mains seeing her here so low, especially with her new gear that slows enemies in her oil puddles.
 But Amber has a fundamental flaw that makes her difficult to pick up and play.